Here are 10 of the most life-changing minimalist practices that we use as a minimal family!

-With less shopping I could focus on more saving.
+With less shopping, I could focus on more savings.
 With becoming minimal came this thought that we are exchanging time for money.

 Experiences add to your life and make you who you are while things don’t.
 The more we save the less we have to work and the more fun we can have.

 One very easy way to stay clutter-free is the one in one out policy.
 This means every time you decide to bring something new into your home you have to get rid of something similar.